dkeenan7/LyteFyba/PCB/Readme.txt

 * Add the printed bypass resistor to the selection by Ctrl-ShiftClick (may need clicking twice).
 * Remove the board outline from the selection but keep the oval holes.
 Ctrl-Shift-Clicking is useful here.
-* From the top silkscreen, deselect all text except component designators.
+* From the top silkscreen, deselect any horizontal text except component designators.
 * Leave the plus and minus signs selected.
 * Deselect everything from the top and bottom documentation layers, and Cutouts text, if necessary.
 * Using the layers tab in the interaction bar, check each layer for items to deselect.